stevej2608/dash-spa/README.md

 layout = navbar.layout()

 ```
-**Dash/SPA** Defines a state/event pattern where a state Context is wrapped by
+**DashSPA** Defines a state/event pattern where a state Context is wrapped by
 a @Context.Provider.
 Dash callback events update the contexts' state which
-triggers the method decorated by the @Context.Provider.
+triggers the method decorated by the active @Context.Provider.
 The decorated
-method can then update the Dash UI based on the new context state.
+method then updates the UI based on the new context state.

 A context can have any number of @Context.Providers.
 This pattern makes it
 possible to create generic Dash components that communicate with host